Accommodations Provide Access

-An academic accommodation is not considered reasonable if it (a) poses a direct threat to the health or safety of others; (b) substantially alters an essential element of a course, curriculum, or program; (c) substantially alters the manner in which a service is provided; or (d) causes an undue financial or administrative hardship to the university.
+An accommodation is not considered reasonable if it (a) poses a direct threat to the health or safety of others; (b) substantially alters an essential element of a course, curriculum, or program; (c) substantially alters the manner in which a service is provided; or (d) causes an undue financial or administrative hardship to the university.
 Reasonable academic accommodations include things like:

 - Modified materials or procedures – such as braille-formatted texts, additional time to complete exams, or a reduced-distraction setting for testing.